 But that night, I couldn’t get Melanie’s expression (after my half-ass words of comfort) out of my mind.
 What made my life so different from hers?
 I was an exhausted professional, wife, and mother to TWO kids.
 Every day I busted into rooms just in time—not one minute early—like Kramer into Jerry Seinfeld’s apartment.
 Hell, I always drove twenty miles over the speed limit, just to get from point A to point B. But still, I was late once or twice a week.

 Maintaining this amount of energy to do everything I needed to do (with erratic but necessary bursts on top of that) was exhausting.
 I doubted that I was doing an excellent job at motherhood, and yet I doubted I would ever say I needed help.

 I am a woman with no control, I admitted to myself.
 I wanted the freedom to choose whether I wanted to play dress-up with my daughter or get a massage.
 (Sure, I’d probably choose to get the message, but the minute I got to the spa, I’d just FaceTime Maya and ask her “What you doing?”)

 I was killing myself so that others could live.
 Sacrificing everything.

 I felt like Jesus Carter.

 I wished the Whole Foods fairy DID exist.
-I wished there were someone who could help me with managing my life, my career, my children, and myself.
+I wished there was someone who could help me with managing my life, my career, my children, and myself.
 Someone who could handle the ridiculous moments, like cleaning the bathroom floor after West peed on it right before hopping into the bath.
 Or, moments when I was impatiently

 waiting behind the woman at Target, who was compelled to argue about a ten-percent-off coupon’s expiration date.